jumpman-cmd/jumpman-cmd/README.md

 ## Hey there! 👋

 - Welcome to my GitHub profile!
-I'm a final-year Computer Science student passionate about software development, weave magic with code.🧙‍♂️ Let's code... 🚀
+I'm a final-year Computer Science student passionate about software development, weave magic with code.🧙‍♂️ Let's code...🚀

-- I enjoy creating algorithms and innovative solutions, and I'm always looking to improve my skills... 💻
+- I enjoy creating algorithms and simple solutions, and I'm always looking to improve my skills...💻

 - Join me on my journey through the world of programming.
 Let's work together to build something great.

-- Stay tuned for new projects and discoveries as I continue to learn and grow in the field of coding. #FinalYearCS 🔮 Let's Keep coding and stay nerdy! #CodeWizard #FinalYearCS 🤓
+- Stay tuned for new projects and discoveries as I continue to learn and grow in the field of coding.🔮 Let's Keep coding and stay nerdy! #CodeWizard #FinalYearCS 🤓